ericpkatz/react-redux-template/README.md

 # npm run start:dev

 # create config.json if you want to use OAUTH
-# there is support for Google Oauth and Github Oauth
+# there is support for Google Oauth and Github Oauth and Facebook Oauth
 {
   "GOOGLE_OAUTH_SECRET" : "xxx",
+  "GITHUB_OAUTH_SECRET": "xxx",
-  "GITHUB_OAUTH_SECRET": "xxx"
+  "FACEBOOK_OAUTH_SECRET": "xxx"
 }

 # modify the .env file for other settings